 With humble beginnings, the company’s first workshop was housed in a garden shed.
 Substantial growth has led to a purpose-built factory in Chorley, Lancashire and Lyndhurst are accustomed to working for small businesses, multinational corporations and governments alike.
 Turnover has increased by 30% in the last year and the workforce by 10%, signalling the need for investment in new equipment, including their CNC machines.

 After a recommendation from a local company, Lyndhurst looked at Haas.
-“It was immediately obvious that Haas produced a quality machine.
-The team opted for a VF-2 vertical machining centre, with an ST-15Y turning centre soon after.
+“It was immediately obvious that Haas produced a quality machine,” says Ruth.
+The team opted for a VF-2 vertical machining centre, with an ST-15Y turning centre soon to be delivered.
 The VF-2 is loading with an 8,100-rpm spindle and 20 station carousel tool changer.
 The ST-15Y has full Y axis capacity, a 4,000 rpm A2-6 spindle, can handle 2.5” (63.5mm) bar and comes with a 12 station VDI turret.

 For Example: When a rotary fits with alternative fixturing, it may fit in that particular Haas mill, but will require a sub-plate or alternate T-slot for proper positioning.
 We have labeled this particular rotary and mill combination with a yellow caution